-NOTE 13 - SUBSEQUENT EVENT
+NOTE 13 - OTHER

 On February 1, 2013, the Human Rights Data Analysis Group (HRDAG), an initiative of Benetech's Human Rights Program, successfully spun off from the Organization and transitioned into its own, independent group.
-HRDAG had grown to a place where it could be self-sustaining and spinning off projects when they reach sustainability, and when doing so would allow them to better achieve their mission, is part of Benetech's successful approach.
+HRDAG had grown to a place where it could be self-sustaining.
+Spinning off projects when they reach sustainability, and when doing so would allow them to better achieve their mission, is part of Benetech's successful approach.